Ghostproofing

 When Silence Becomes a Weapon: Naming the Pain of Being Ghosted

-We don’t talk enough about how destructive silence can be—how much it hurts to be left hanging without answers, without resolution, without care.
+We don’t talk enough about how destructive silence can be.
+It hurts to be left hanging without answers, resolution, or care.

 Ghosting Isn’t Just a Dating Trend—It’s a Pattern

-We like to pretend ghosting is a modern phenomenon, but really, it’s an old behaviour with a new name.
+We like to pretend ghosting is a modern phenomenon.
+In reality, it’s an old behavior with a new name.
 It’s emotional withdrawal used as a form of control, power, or escape.

 Silence becomes ghosting when it shows up as: